msalv/CaveSaveEditPro/README.md

 - new appearance
 - new Cave Story+ tab
 - supports game resources from various game editions and clones
+- Cave Story to Cave Story+ and vice versa converter
 - bug fixes

 # How to Compile